 The vehicle can not be driven back to the dealer because of the fault - how can I get the car back?

-Under the Consumer Rights Act 2015, within 30 days of purchasing the vehicle, if there is a fault and the car cannot be driven to the dealer, it is the responsibility of the dealer to recover the vehicle at no cost to the customer.
+Under the Consumer Rights Act 2015, within 6 months of purchasing the vehicle, if a fault has been proven and the car cannot be driven to the dealer, it is the responsibility of the dealer to recover the vehicle at no cost to the customer unless stated otherwise at the time of purchase.

 -